 In a 2023 report released by the National Highway Traffic Safety Administration, an estimated 23 million vehicles were damaged, and a staggering $339.8 billion in economic costs from said accidents occurred in 2019.
 These costs represent $1,035 for each of the 328 million people in the U.S. Without a doubt, a car crash can singlehandedly be the biggest, unexpected expense an American may encounter in a year.
-Since laws vary significantly from state to state, who pays for car damage in a no-fault state?
+Understanding that laws vary significantly from state to state, it’s crucial to know who pays for car damage in a no-fault state.
 When an accident occurs, ensure the money comes from the right pocket.

 What is a No-Fault State?